Native American collections in archives, libraries, and museums at the University of California, Berkeley

 Submit Feedback or a Comment

-Comments and feedback on the report are welcome and should be submitted to UC Berkeley via the webform below.
-All comments will be reviewed by the relevant campus units and/or committees.
+Comments and feedback on the report are welcome and should be submitted to email@example.com.

 Please note: even though the report is complete, and will not be revised at this stage, we are pleased that it can provide a mechanism for members of the community to raise objections, concerns, suggestions, and insights as campus begins to chart a way forward.